-This tour lasts two hours and includes a lecture and a walking tour of Fernandina’s historic district.
-Students discover local architectural treasures, as revealed thorough discussion and observation with knowledgeable walking tour guides.
+This tour includes a lecture and a walking tour of Fernandina’s historic district.
+Participants discover local architectural treasures, as revealed thorough discussion and observation with knowledgeable walking tour guides.
 (Specialty groups welcomed)

-What did ladies in the Victorian era wear, what were their habits, how did they live?
-This program introduces students to the realities of Victorian life for women and girls and includes a Victorian tea, crafts, and a walking tour through Fernandina’s historic district.
+What did ladies and gentlemen in the Victorian era wear?
+What were their habits?
+How did they live?
+This program introduces participants to the realities of Victorian life in Nassau County.
+A one to two hour visit includes a Victorian tea with goodies, and a presentation by a costumed docent.